Azure/azure-ai-personalized-offers/Automated Deployment Guide/Post Deployment Instructions.md

 1. User activity on the website is simulated with an **Azure Function** and a pair of **Azure Storage Queues**, these would not be part of a production solution.

 2. Personalized Offer Functionality is implemented as an **Azure Function**.
 This is the key function that ties everything together to produce an offer and record activity.
-Data is read in from **Azure Redis Cache** and **Azure DocumentDb**, product popularity probability is returned by **Azure Machine Learning** (if no history for the user exists then cold start values for product popularity are read in from **Azure Redis Cache**).
+Data is read in from **Azure Redis Cache** and **Azure Cosmos DB**, product popularity probability is returned by **Azure Machine Learning** (if no history for the user exists then cold start values for product popularity are read in from **Azure Redis Cache**).

 3. Raw user activity data (Product and Offer Clicks), Offers made to users, and performance data (for **Azure Functions** and **Azure Machine Learning**) are sent to **Azure Event Hub**.

 4. The offer is returned to the User.
 In our simulation this is done by writing to an **Azure Storage Queue** and picked up by an **Azure Function** in order to produce the next user action.

 5.	**Azure Stream Analytics** analyzes the data to provide near real-time analytics on the input stream from the **Azure Event Hub**.
-The aggregated data is sent to **Azure DocumentDB** and directly published to **PowerBI** for visualization.
+The aggregated data is sent to **Azure Cosmos DB** and directly published to **PowerBI** for visualization.
 The raw data is sent to **Azure Data Lake Storage**.
 </Guide>

 All the resources listed above besides Power BI are already deployed in your subscription.
 The following instructions will guide you on how to start the solution, monitor your solution and create visualizations in Power BI.